ineanto/NickReloaded/README.md

 # NickReloaded - A simple nick plugin.

-# Outdated
+# Outdated 🥀
 This repository is now read-only (for conservation purposes).<br>
-A new version is coming by end of 2020 (promise!)
+A new version will be coming depending on my time and availablity, but it's in the works.<br>

 ## Download
 https://www.spigotmc.org/resources/nickreloaded.46335/